How much will I earn in science?

 The following apprenticeships require A levels or equivalent.

-- the National Nuclear Laboratory: pays more than the minimum wage and states that scientific technicians can earn up to £28,144 on completion of their apprenticeship
+- the National Nuclear Laboratory: pays more than the minimum wage and states that you'll earn £45,000 to £50,000 in total over the course of a degree apprenticeship

-- the Defence Science and Technology Laboratory: pays its apprentices £10,500 in the first year, which rises to £14,251 in the second year.
+- the Defence Science and Technology Laboratory: pays its apprentices at least £10,500 in the first year, which rises to £14,251 in the second year.

 How much can I earn as a graduate in science?

-Starting salaries for science graduate roles tend to be advertised at between £23,000 and £30,000.
+Starting salaries for science graduate roles tend to be advertised at between £20,000 and £30,000.
 However, this can vary depending on the type of science you practise and the industry you work in.
 The Destinations of Leavers from Higher Education survey asks former students what they’re doing six months after graduation.
 The 2016 survey covered those who graduated in 2015 and found that the lowest starting salaries across the sciences ranged from £17,200 and £20,500.
 The highest salaries were seen for chemistry graduates at £27,500 and physics graduates at £30,500.

 NB: the survey also covers science graduates working in non-scientific jobs.
-The survey notes that a high percentage of biology graduates had not established professional science careers six months after graduating and were working in lower paid positions to gain the experience they require to progress in their chosen careers, hence the lower salary range.
+The survey notes that a high percentage of graduates had not established professional science careers six months after graduating and were working in lower paid positions to gain the experience they require to progress in their chosen careers, hence the lower salary range.

 Average starting salaries for graduate roles (source: National Careers Service):